BasileBux/custom-text-editor/README.md

 ## Issues

+- When changing font to bigger, the cursor is drawn a bit too much to the right

 - Weird padding on certain machines ?
 Env vars ?
 Debug build ?
 > [!WARNING]
 > The padding error is really cryptic.
 However, it seems to be a really weird error tied to the monitor or some shit like that.
 This should be a known issue but no fix is needed.